piegope/doc/docs/en/server/web-interface/administration/configuration/system-settings/password-management.md

 		<td>

 * None: No template will be used when creating a password.
-* Required: When a user creates a password, he will get a warning that the password doesn't respect the template.
+* Required: When a user creates a password, he will get a warning that the password does not respect the template.
 The user cannot save the password.
-* Warning: When a user creates a password, he will get a warning that the password doesn't respect the template.
+* Warning: When a user creates a password, he will get a warning that the password does not respect the template.
 The user can save the password.
 		</td>
 	</tr>
 	<tr>